NeuroML/Documentation/source/Userdocs/Schemas/Cells.md

-<i>Specifies a time varying conductance density, _gDensity, which is distributed on an area of the cell, producing a current density _iDensity and whose reversal potential is calculated from the Nernst equation.
+<i>Specifies a time varying conductance density, **gDensity,** which is distributed on an area of the cell, producing a current density **iDensity** and whose reversal potential is calculated from the Nernst equation.
 Hard coded for Ca only!
-See https://github.com/OpenSourceBrain/ghk-nernst.</i>
+See https://github.com/OpenSourceBrain/ghk-nernst. .</i>